 It does make this the ideal place for gamers looking for a sportsbook though as opposed to sports bettors who do the odd bit of gaming.
-Even though the site is powered largely by Microgaming there are a handful of other top providers who also have a presence here, so game selection, especially when it comes to slots (all 500 of them), will not be an issue.
+Even though the site is powered largely by Microgaming (it was exclusively Microgaming for a long time) there are now other top providers who also have a presence here, so game selection, especially when it comes to their 500+ slots, will not be an issue.

 Here’s a sample:

 |Lost Vegas Zombies||Microgaming||Scratchcard|